 - Encourages spending.
 One criticism of these services is that they encourage poor spending habits.
 After all, you now have the power to take purchases home without spending a cent.

 - Late fees.
-Providers charge fees for late or missed payments.
+Providers charge fees for late or missing payments.
 These costs can quickly add up.

 - Hard to manage.
 It may be difficult to keep track of your payments if you sign up to multiple services.